Skip to content

 Data plane processing in Ella Core occurs between the n3 and n6 interfaces.

 Ella Core currently relies on the kernel to make routing decisions for incoming network packets.
-Kernel routes can be configured using the Routes API or the user interface.
+Kernel routes can be configured using the Networking API or the user interface.

 Detailed performance results are available here.